About Summer CoursesOverview

 Most Skills Courses have a cabaret night, where you get the chance to perform whatever you want.
 You can sing your favourite musical theatre songs, pop songs, street dance, juggle, play an instrument - anything goes!
 You may have an idea with your new friends.
 Basically, it's your night!
 And we usually have a bit of a party at the same time.
 You’ll also get the chance to get advice from your practitioners if you are serious about a career in the performing arts, but mostly it's just a fun and memorable night and a great way to celebrate the work you've been doing.

 Meeting like-minded people

-Working together on a Skills Course is one of the best ways to make great, often life-long, friends, to share a unique experience and to come out at the other end proud of what you achieved, whilst becoming more confident as a performer and a person.
-Skills course performers come from many backgrounds and countries; we have young people from all over the world including the USA, France, Spain, Russia and Hong Kong as well as the UK and Ireland.
+Working together on Summer Camp is one of the best ways to make great, often life-long, friends, to share a unique experience and to come out at the other end proud of what you achieved, whilst becoming more confident as a performer and a person.
+Participants come from many backgrounds and countries; we have young people from all over the world including the USA, France, Spain, Russia and Hong Kong as well as the UK and Ireland.
 You also get a YMT T-Shirt to show your family and friends.

 The course fee covers full-board accommodation for the duration of the project, tuition from leading industry professionals and 24-hour pastoral care.
 YMT's courses are heavily subsidised by Arts Council England and many other supporters, and as a not-for-profit organisation the course fees help cover our costs.
 The Summer Camp fees for 2018 start at £585.
 Terms and Conditions.

 Find your Summer Camp now - Book online HERE.

 For phone bookings please call our office on (+44) 020 8563 7725 and speak to Nina McDonagh.